 About

-The character 皴 (cūn) is a phono-semantic compound with the semantic radical 皮 (skin) and the phonetic component 夋 (qūn), which originally conveyed a sense of moving slowly.
-It was first used to describe chapped or cracked skin resulting from cold or harsh weather.
-Over time, its meaning expanded into Chinese art, where it became the technical term for "texture strokes", a key brushwork technique in landscape painting used to depict the surface textures and contours of mountains, rocks, and tree bark.
+皴 (cūn) is a phono-semantic compound combining the semantic radical 皮 (skin, hide) and the phonetic component 夋 (qūn, historically meaning "to move slowly").
+It originally described skin that was chapped, cracked, or deeply wrinkled from cold or harsh conditions.
+This concept later extended to traditional Chinese painting, where it became the technical term for "texture strokes", a brush technique used to render the tactile surfaces, ridges, and contours of mountains, rocks, and tree bark.

 Etymology Hide